IAleks94/-rsschool-cv/cv.md

 ## Experience:

 I have been working in the construction industry as a Surveyor for over 4 years.
 I decided to change my profession and have been studying Front-and for 5 months now.

+## Education:

+Graduated from Brest State College and Brest State Technical University (industrial and civil construction).

 I read [learn.javascript](https://learn.javascript.ru/) and regularly return to it.
-Completed courses [htmlacademy](https://htmlacademy.ru/) ( [profile](https://htmlacademy.ru/profile/id1289405) )
+Completed courses [htmlacademy](https://htmlacademy.ru/) ( [profile](https://htmlacademy.ru/profile/id1289405) ).

+## Englesh:

+  A1

+  > This is not enough, but I try to raise the level, I study in the Duolingo application (I overcame the 4th line).